gmacario/easy-build/build-yocto-wandboard/README.md

     ./run.sh

-## Building the Yocto-based distribution for the Wandboard dual
+## Building the image for the Wandboard dual

 Precondition: logged into the container.